 SMITH ROCK STATE PARK

 If you enjoy scenic views of towering canyons or rock climbing, Smith Rock State Park is the place for you.

 Rock climbers from all over the country flock to Smith Rock State Park to experience the thousands of climbing routes in the park.
 Here you’ll find dynamic routes that are ideal for various types of climbing and bouldering.

 If climbing isn’t your thing, Smith Rock SP is still worth visiting.
 It’s great for trail running, hiking, wildlife spotting, and mountain biking as well.
 If you’re looking for a place to camp, the park also has a walk-in area for tent camping on a first-come, first-served basis.

 Pro Tip: Smith Rock State Park is a popular attraction, and with that comes potential challenges with parking, especially during the peak season and on weekends.
 If you want to beat the crowds, visit on a weekday or try to get there before 8am on weekends.
 The parking/day-use fee costs $5.

 💡 Can you use the NW Forest Pass or America The Beautiful National Park Pass here?
 It sucks, but NO you can’t.
 Smith Rock is part of the Oregon State Park system, so they only accept the day-use fees and annual permits you can purchase at the park, online, at Oliver Lemon’s in Terrebonne, and at the park’s Welcome Center.

 CRESCENT MOON ALPACA RANCH

-There’s a lot to do within the city limits and even more to do outside of them.
-Check out our Bend travel guide, featuring a full list of 25+ things to do in Bend.
+There’s a lot to do within the city limits and even more to do outside of them!
+Seriously, we love Bend so much.
+Check out our Bend travel guide, featuring a full list of 30+ exciting things to do in Bend.